 Robert B. Gibbons

-Bob is a partner in the Litigation Group and member of the firm's Management Committee.
+Bob is a partner in the Litigation Group and former member of the firm's Management Committee.
 He currently concentrates his practice in commercial litigation where he handles a broad range of business matters involving commercial contracts, banking, construction, commercial landlord-tenant disputes, complex collections and fiduciary fraud.
 Before joining the firm in 1997, Bob was a program manager for General Electric Aircraft Engines.

 Bob serves as litigation counsel for a variety of local and national companies, including banking and financial institutions, manufacturing companies, construction companies and professional service firms.
 He works with clients to create efficient and cost-effective resolutions of commercial problems and disputes.